TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 ```

-`MAP_FIXED` allows us to to tell the kernel: don't use `addr` only as a hint - map exactly there. `MAP_FIXED` is useful for many scenarios, but need to be used carefully - as if there are already memory mappings when we want to `mmap` with `MAP_FIXED` - they will be forcefully removed (refer to `Using MAP_FIXED safely` in the manual 🤗).
+`MAP_FIXED` allows us to to tell the kernel: don't use `addr` only as a hint - map exactly there. `MAP_FIXED` is useful for many scenarios, but need to be used carefully - as if there are already existing memory mappings where we want to `mmap` with `MAP_FIXED` - they will be forcefully removed (refer to `Using MAP_FIXED safely` in the manual 🤗).

 In order to prevent such bugs, since Linux 4.17, we now have the `MAP_FIXED_NOREPLACE` flag!